nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let's get acquainted with the application with the help of the following diagram!

-When you first open up the application, this is the *default view*, which shows the list of expenditures (or incomes):
+When you first open up the application, this is the *default view*, which shows the list of expenditures:

 ![UserInterfaceExplanation](images/ug/UserInterfaceExplanation.png)